ericgarciaresearch/noaa_sedna/README.md

 **Connecting to SEDNA:**

 You need to be in the VPN.
-Ask IT to help you set up the VPN in your computer.
+Ask IT to help you set up the VPN in your computer (PIFSC you can submit a [Jira ticket](https://apps-st.fisheries.noaa.gov/jirasm/servicedesk/customer/portal/4)).

 Address:  ***sedna.nwfsc2.noaa.gov*** (IP: 161.55.52.157)